Learn Acoustic Guitar

 FAQ

-Which notes are the most important to learn first?
+Which guitar notes are most important to learn first?

 In most cases, the notes of the low E and A strings, as most moveable chord shapes will be rooted to either the 5th or 6th strings.
 If you know the notes found on these two strings, you can quickly identify chords.